mirumee/ariadne-website/docs/mutations.md

         }
 ```

-You may wonder why you would want to use `input` instead of reusing already defined type.
+You may wonder why you would want to use `input` instead of reusing an already-defined type.
 This is because input types provide some guarantees that regular objects don't: they are serializable, and they don't implement interfaces or unions.
 However, input fields are not limited to scalars.
 You can create fields that are lists, or even reference other inputs:

 ```graphql
 input PollInput {